 Digicode assembled a team of experts experienced in the healthcare domain.
 The project started with thoroughly analyzing the market and the customer’s goals.
 After that, Digicode’s team conceptualized the product idea, elicited the functional and technical requirements for the system, and developed a unique algorithm in conjunction with the client’s team.
 Considering each doctor’s schedule, the time of appointment, and the duration of the visit, this algorithm ensured optimal occupancy of the offices.

 Digicode’s regulatory compliance consultant assisted in the software design stage to ensure compliance with PIPEDA and other relevant regulations and establish reliable and secure medical data exchange.

-The Digicode team also managed to implement automatic generation and sending of prescriptions to the manufacturer for the subsequent delivery of the drug to the patient.
-Another feature was the automatic sending of reports to Health Canada to receive compensation for hospitalized patients.
+Also, our team implemented automatic generation and sending of prescriptions to the manufacturer for the subsequent drug delivery to the patient.
+Another feature was automatically sending reports to Health Canada to receive compensation for hospitalized patients.